aahsan045/DeepPathway/README.md

 4. Open and modify config.py and put your SAMPLE_IDs in "all_samples" list.
 5. Provide your Pathway Definition file.
 We obtained MsigDB hallmark pathway definitions from here: https://maayanlab.cloud/Enrichr/#libraries.
 6. Add MPP resolution of each WSI in config.py or extract from metadata (from HEST-1k in our case.)
-7. Restart Kernel after saving the config.py and run "train.py" file.
+7. Restart Kernel after saving the config.py file.
 Run "python data_processing.py" OR see Tutorials/data_processing.ipynb for data processing
 8. "IMPORTANT": Run Ucell Calculations before creating SpatialData objects (which will be used in model training and Validation.).
 Use Ucell_code.R file with your configurations to store Spot X pathway matrix of each sample.
 Use R_max threshold as obtained for pathway expression quantification (which will be calculated during running data processing module.)

 # Training and Validation